Back to index of guitar tablature pages by Donald Sauter.

-In June 2016 I added this graphic tablature version which should render the ASCII tablature version more or less obsolete.
+In June 2016 I added a graphic tablature version which should render the ASCII tablature version more or less obsolete.
 You have your choice of a simpler version which makes no attempt to indicate note duration:

 Consider tuning your guitar to E-flat major rather than E major.
 The E-flat tuning (low to high: Eb Bb Eb G Bb Eb) is a total of just 1 half-step lower than the standard tuning, while the E major chord cranks the total tuning up 5 half-steps.
 See my page on alternate tunings for more discussion.

 I leave all of the original ASCII tablature and comments pertaining to it here just because, well, I was quite proud of it, and who knows who might find something useful in it.
 But I've pushed it down the page.

 Here are some links internal to this page:

 I worked from an edition of the piece included in an anthology called Classical Guitar Music of the 19th Century, published by Charles Hansen, 1968.
 I refer to this as "the original" in my comments which accompany the tablature.
 It looks to me like this edition of the Carnival of Venice is a facsimile reproduction of a 19th century edition, with a few of the musical instructions translated into English and rewritten in a modern type-face.